-Covid-19 was declared by the World Health Organization (WHO) on including Indonesia.
+March 11, 2020, to be a global health INTRODUCTION problem.
+COVID-19 has spread and including Indonesia.
 For more than a year, people have had to deal with COVID-19 daily.
 In fact, this situation is continuing until an unknown time when it will end.
 Currently, Covid-19 in Indonesia is increasingly worrying and has a huge impact on society.
 Economic activity continues to weaken, the number of layoffs continues to increase, the quality of health weakens, religious, social, cultural life is affected, the community is still in fear of facing Covid-19, the dropout rate is increasing which has an impact on the high number of child marriages in many areas, especially regions whose people are economically weak.